The News Magazine of HCU

 January 14, 2019: Dr. Craig Evans and Jerry Jenkins, Authors

-Dr. Craig Evans is the John Bisagno Distinguished Professor of Christian Origins at HBU.
+Dr. Craig Evans is the John Bisagno Distinguished Professor of Christian Origins at HCU.
 He is a sought-after biblical scholar and New Testament expert.
 His books and teaching have encouraged many and led skeptics to faith in Jesus Christ.
 Jerry Jenkins is a bestselling author of numerous books, including the famous “Left Behind” series.
 Together, they have collaborated to create the novel, “Dead Sea Rising.”

 To hear the podcast, visit Episode #91 Craig A. Evans and Jerry Jenkins.